Laser Tattoo Removal

 R20 Method for Fast Tattoo Removal

 The R20 method or R20 protocol is a method of completing four laser tattoo removal treatments in 20-minute intervals all performed during a single 60 minute office visit.
-In clinical studies, one treatment was sufficient to nearly clear a tattoo of black ink.
+In clinical studies, one session of 4 treatments was sufficient to nearly (~ 70%) clear a tattoo of black ink.
 The passes of the laser are done with 20-minute breaks in between, as opposed to coming in for another office visit weeks later.
 Four passes in total are completed in one visit with the R20 method, which is often times enough to significantly clear an unwanted tattoo in just one visit.

 The R20 method allows fast treatment of tattoos in the least number of session, more than 4 times faster than traditional methods. * Individual results may vary.

 The 'R' in R20 stands for repeating or rapid while the '20' stands for the 20 minute wait between each of the 4 treatments.
 A 20 minute wait period is required because each pass of the laser results in frost like layer, caused by very small nitrogen bubbles on top of the tattoo.
 Because the laser cannot penetrate through this frost, a 20 minutes waiting period is necessary before the next laser treatment can be performed.
 Not everyone is a candidate for R20 tattoo removal and the R20 technique works best with dark tattoos as opposed to colored tattoos.
 There is some additional risk of blistering with the R20 technique.